 Philip Davison, PhD, is a mindfulness coach and co-founder of Mindfulness Meditation, a Richmond based mindfulness practice group.
 He studied under the world renowned Tara Brach along with other highly recognized practitioners and went on to complete his two year Meditation Teacher Training Institute program.
 Philip has also offered mindfulness training to businesses and organizations such a Federal Reserve Bank of Richmond and the VCU Palliative Care Fellows Program.

 Kay Davidson, Ph.D., is actively engaged with mindfulness practice for herself, as a coach, mentor, teacher and student.
 With her husband, Philip, she leads several Mindfulness Practice Groups in Richmond and has completed a two-year Meditation Teacher Training Institute offered by Tara Brach’s Insight Meditation Community of Washington, DC.
-She also serves on the Chrysalis Institute Faculty and is a past board member.
+In addition to serving as faculty, Kay is a former Board Member at Chrysalis.

 Lisa Halberstadt, M.S. in clinical psychology, began her career as a psychotherapist in college counseling centers before turning to psychiatric research.
 She spent 20+ years at the Virginia Institute for Psychiatric and Behavioral Genetics at VCU, working on studies of the etiology of psychiatric and substance use disorders.
 Lisa’s interest in exploring the intersection of mindfulness meditation and Judaism led her to complete the Jewish Mindfulness Meditation Teacher Training program through the Institute for Jewish Spirituality.
 In addition to offering Jewish meditation classes, she is a trained teacher of Mindful Self Compassion (MSC) and Wise Aging.

-Elaine Kiziah, PhD teaches, writes, and coaches on soulful approaches to time and life management — and about how to use journaling as a tool for transformation.
-Licensed in Virginia as an applied psychologist, Elaine is currently working toward certification with the Therapeutic Writing Institute.
+Elaine Kiziah, PhD is the voice behind See Change Studio, where she teaches, writes, and coaches on soulful approaches to time and life management — and about how to use journaling as a tool for transformation.
+Licensed in Virginia as an applied psychologist, Elaine has also completed extensive training with the Therapeutic Writing Institute.
 For 30+ years, she has used her own journaling to see her through many life transitions and, more recently, as a regular spiritual practice.
-Elaine also serves as Guiding Faculty for Chrysalis' cornerstone Spiritual Paths program.
-An award-winning trainer, she brings warmth and depth of spirit to all of her programs.
+A member of the Chrysalis faculty, Elaine is an award-winning trainer who brings warmth and depth of spirit to all of her programs.

 Jesse Rabinowitz, M.S., Ph.D. in clinical psychology, has special interests in spirituality, gay and lesbian issues and men's and women's issues.
 He also specializes in teaching mindfulness skills, which are powerful techniques for decreasing suffering, anxiety, depression and anger resulting in increasing peacefulness and self-esteem.
 Dr. Rabinowitz's professional strengths include flexibility, sensitivity, and a non-dogmatic approach to peoples' issues.
 He works with clients where they are in life's journey, seeing each person as unique.
 He also has a theatre background and enjoys helping people maximize their creativity.